auth0-samples/auth0-angularjs-sample/00-Starter-Seed/README.md

 # 00 - Starter Seed

-This seed project shows an example of adding authentication to an Angular 1.x app with Auth0.
+This seed project shows an example of adding authentication to an Angular 1.x app with Auth0 using UI Router.
 It uses Lock v10 and angular-lock.

 ## Installation